Hijrat (film): Filming

-The film has shot its first spell in Quetta, shooting continued in Europe in spring of 2014 (Istanbul, Turkey).
-The film-making equipment has been imported from India.
-Farouq Mengal used all his mastery and filmed some of the best shots never practiced in Pakistani Films.
+The first spell of the film was shot in Quetta, shooting continued in Europe in the spring of 2014 (Istanbul, Turkey) Some of the film-making equipment was imported from India.
+Mengal used all his mastery and filmed some of the best shots never practiced in Pakistani films.
 Exotic locations of Quetta, Nashukai and Istanbul can be seen.
 Hijrat was filmed on 35 mm Camera and equipment has shown its class.

 Music

 The music has been composed by Sahir Ali Bagga and film will include songs by Ali Azmat, Rahat Fateh Ali Khan, Omer Nadeem, Sara Raza Khan, Imran Aziz, Abida Parveen, and Nandini Srikar.
 Nandini Srikar (an Indian singer) sang an item song (Chali Re Chali) for this movie.

 Release

 Box office

 The film failed to recover its budget, grossing only Rs.
 6 million across cinemas in Pakistan over the course of one week.
 It ran for maximum two to three weeks in cinemas of Pakistan.
 In response to its theatrical failure, an official of Hum Films told The Express Tribune, We never expected it to do this badly in cinemas.
 It was always going to be tough but it is very hard to point out what exactly went wrong.